 This will take you to a page with your photo and legal name.
 Present this to the law official.

 Chicago vehicle inspection

 Drivers are required to have a vehicle inspection before being approved to drive.
-You can set up an appointment through your Lyft app at the Chicago Driver Center.
+Approved drivers will need an updated vehicle inspection annually: